neisinger/ElektraCappuccina/README.md

 # Elektra Cappuccina

-Collection of assets an info about the Elektra Cappuccina Espresso machine
+Collection of assets and info about the Elektra Cappuccina Espresso machine

 - [Elektra Cappuccina](#elektra-cappuccina)
   * [VARIANTS](#variants)